 All the Benefits, None of the Hassle

-When you are writing a text that will be published online, you surely want it to be perfect.
-It’s because any slight grammatical mistake can damage your image as a writer.
+When you are writing text that will be published online, you want it to be perfect.
+It’s because any slight grammatical mistake can damage your reputation as a writer.
 Your readers may find you unprofessional and even worse, decide to leave.

 But checking your article with your own set of eyes is not a foolproof way since some mistakes can be easily overlooked.
 That’s why you need a grammar checker.
 The tool is made to help you edit your work faster and more efficiently.